Clinton-Sherman Industrial Airpark: Operations

 Premium Aerospace said in October 2022 that it would be investing $120 million over the next several years to move to the airpark.
-The project will include renovating and expanding two existing hangers, and constructing a third.
+The project includes renovating and expanding two existing hangars, and constructing a third.
+As of mid-2025, Premium Aerospace Center Oklahoma LLC (“PAC”) is scheduled to open Hanger 234 in July 2025, and Hanger 235 in 2026.
 The company does MRO work (maintenance, repair and operations/overhaul) on 737 and larger aircraft.

 The former northeast 'alert pads' and ready facility of the former Strategic Air Command base currently houses the Law Enforcement Driver Training Center of the Oklahoma Highway Patrol, Oklahoma Department of Public Safety.
 Currently referred to as 'Building 120', the former bunker facility houses OHP Academy staff and cadets during the driving training portion of 'Patrol Schools'.
 The annual 'Cadet Lawman Academy' (sponsored by the OSTA, Elks Lodge, and C.U.D.D.), is also located at the same facility during the summer, which provides a 1-week program for high school students.
 The surrounding facility and tarmac incorporates over 12 miles of various roadways and courses, used for precision driving and emergency vehicle operation training.
 This facility is recognized as one of the top ranked law enforcement driver training centers in the country, according to the Federal Law Enforcement Training Center.